Domain Wall Bianchi Type $VI_0$ Universe in $f(R,T)$ Gravity: Case I

-From equation $(31)$, it is clear that the universe is cyclic which undergoes an endless sequence of cosmic epochs that begin with a bang and end in a crunch \cite{Steinhardt and Turok 2002}.\\ Liu et al. \cite{Liu et al. 2008} have studied the parametrized equation of the state of dark energy for a variety of models with identical parameters using SNIa data to determine the best way to parametrize it.
+From equation \eqref{Eq:31}, it is clear that the universe is cyclic which undergoes an endless sequence of cosmic epochs that begin with a bang and end in a crunch \cite{Steinhardt and Turok 2002}.
+Basu \cite{Basu 2008} stated that when the galaxies are found to lie along the curve $q=1$ or above, the universe will expand to a maximum extension and then retrace back to its path in the contraction.
+The universe contracts to a state of high temperature and density, and at the end of contraction, it will vanish into singularity.
+The present observational status would suggest that the distance galaxies rather lie along the curve for $q=1$ i.e., the universe is expanding and decelerating.\\ Liu et al. \cite{Liu et al. 2008} have studied the parametrized equation of the state of dark energy for a variety of models with identical parameters using SNIa data to determine the best way to parametrize it.
 The parametrize equation of state $ \omega $ in term of average scale factor $ a $ is defined as

-where $ \omega_0$, $\omega_1 $ are two undefined parameter, $ a $ is average scale factor, $ a_0$ is the present value of scale factor and $ r=1,2... $ Therefore, the new parametrize $ \omega $ is obtained as
+where $\omega_0$, $\omega_1$ are two undefined parameter, $a$ is average scale factor, $a_0$ is the present value of scale factor and $r=1,2... $ Therefore, the new parametrize $\omega$ is obtained as

-The graphical representation of parametrized $ \omega $ shows that it is a decreasing function of time, as depicted in figure 5.
+The graphical representation of parametrized $w$ is shown in figure \ref{fig:5}.
+It is observed that the range of $w$ is $-0.90 \le w \le -0.65$ for the particular values of the parameters $w_{0} = 0.1$ and $w_{1} =-1$.
+The observational data indicates the range of the EoS parameter $w$ is $-1.013^{+0.068}_{-0.073}$ \cite{Suzuki et al. 2012}, whereas Liu et al. \cite{Liu et al. 2008} obtained the range of the EoS parameter as $-1.5 \le w \le 0.5$.
+Also, Scolnic et al. \cite{Scolnic et al. 2018} obtained the range of the EoS parameter as $w=-1.026 \pm 0.041$.
+It is clearly found that the range of EoS parameters obtained in our model is consistent with values obtained by Suzuki et al. \cite{Suzuki et al. 2012} and Scolnic et al. \cite{Scolnic et al. 2018}.